ObolNetwork/charon/docs/configuration.md

   "uuid": "1234-abcdef-1234-abcdef",            // Random unique identifier.
   "version": "v1.3.0",                          // Schema version
   "timestamp": "2022-01-01T12:00:00+00:00",     // Creation timestamp
-  "num_validators": 100,                        // Number of distributed validators (n*32ETH staked) to be created in cluster.lock
+  "num_validators": 100,                        // Number of distributed validators to be created in cluster.lock
   "threshold": 3,                               // Threshold required for signature reconstruction "validators": [                               // Metadata related to each validator to be created
     {